 Kevin Costner and Whitney Houston star in this action thriller that is also a cleverly disguised romantic love story.
 He is a ex-secret service agent, she is the world’s biggest pop sensation, and when her life is threatened by a maniacal fan, she needs a bodyguard who knows what he is doing.
-Initially the pair rub each other up the wrong way, but eventually, they end up rubbing each other up the right way and become head over heels in love.
+Initially the pair rub each other up the wrong way, but eventually, they rub each other up the right way and fall in love.
 This is a dangerous predicament for both of them as their feelings could get in the way of their professional relationship, something which could have deadly consequences.
-The Bodyguard is a bit corny and probably a little dated now, but it’s a great choice if you like a bit of action with your romance and also a stark reminder of how beautiful and talented the late Whitney Houston was.
+The Bodyguard (1992) is a bit corny and probably a little dated now, but it’s a great choice if you like a bit of action with your romance and also a stark reminder of how beautiful and talented the late Whitney Houston was.

 A former Secret Service agent grudgingly begins an assignment to protect a pop idol who’s threatened by a crazed fan.
 At first, the safety-obsessed bodyguard and the self-indulgent diva totally clash.
 But before long, all that tension sparks fireworks of another sort, and the bodyguard is torn between duty and romance.

 Think we’ve missed any out, or not included your favourite romantic movie?
 Then let us know in the comments below.